When is my cat considered to be a young adult?

 The primary nutritional goals for the young adult cat are to maximize health, longevity, and quality of life.
-The nutritional requirements for this life stage are quite broad because a healthy young adult cat can tolerate and compensate for fairly wide fluctuations in his nutrient profile.
-An appropriate nutrient profile for the young adult cat should consider the common health issues that may be influenced by nutrition, including dental disease, obesity, feline lower urinary tract disease (FLUTD), cancer, and osteoarthritis (OA).
+The nutritional requirements for this life stage are quite broad because a healthy young adult cat can tolerate and compensate for fairly wide fluctuations in her nutrient profile.
+An appropriate nutrient profile for the young adult cat should consider the common health issues that may be influenced by nutrition, including dental disease, obesity, feline idiopathic cystitis (also known as feline lower urinary tract disease), cancer, and osteoarthritis (OA).

-Neutered cats have an increased risk of developing overweight and obesity versus intact cats, but the overall health risks associated with being sexually intact are far greater.
-Likewise, indoor cats have an increased risk for overweight and obesity because they tend to lead more sedentary lives.
-That said, an outdoor lifestyle presents hazards not encountered indoors, and outdoor cats tend to have a shorter lifespan than their indoor cousins.
+Neutered cats have an increased chance of becoming overweight versus intact cats, but the overall health risks associated with being sexually intact are far greater.
+Likewise, indoor cats have an increased risk of becoming overweight or obese because they tend to lead more sedentary lives.
+That said, an outdoor lifestyle presents hazards not encountered indoors, and outdoor cats tend to have a shorter lifespan than their indoor counterparts.
 It is better that we recognize the need to control portions, caloric density, and caloric intake to prevent unwanted weight gain.
 Most cats are neutered by 5 or 6 months of age.
 They should continue to be fed a nutrient profile formulated for growing kittens until 10 to 12 months of age; however, their daily intake must be strictly controlled to maintain ideal body condition.
 Once cats are 10 to 12 months of age, the nutrient profile for the young adult may be introduced, also with a plan for portion control and a specific feeding schedule.

 Does breed play a role in nutrition?